se-edu/learningresources/contents/ai/ml.md

 A validation set is then created from the remaining data in a similar fashion as the test set.
 The validation set is used to evaluate the performance of adjusting model parameters.
 This process of adjusting model parameters and verifying performance is not conducted on the test set as it may make the model overfit the test set and fail to generalize on real world data.

 Guidelines on picking a size for the validation set for the statically inclined:
-See Lesson 7 of FastAI's ML MOOC for a more in-depth explanation (MOOC is at unofficial release at time of writing)
+See Lesson 7 of FastAI's ML MOOC for a more in-depth explanation (MOOC is in unofficial release at time of writing)

 The following driving factors are suggested for deciding the validation set size.